“What if Christmas,” the Grinch thought, “doesn’t come from a store. What if Christmas, perhaps, means a little bit more?” -Dr. Seuss

 Christmas is an occasion for us to get together with family and friends near and far and enjoy each other’s company.
 It is the season to give joyfully to those in need.

 Through the years, Christmas has become more and more about mass consumerism, mass consumption, and massive debt.
 Christmas has become less about giving and more about receiving.
 It has turned into a stress-inducing holiday for many because of all of the activities we try to cram into our holiday schedules.
 Christmas has come to be a time of tense interactions between family members who don’t always agree.
 Just another item on our already full to-do lists.
 As a result, Christmas has become far from simple.

 It’s never too late to change the way you do things.
 Whether you are a newlywed family trying to start your own holiday traditions or a large family with children of multiple ages; if a particular holiday tradition has become too burdensome or expensive: stop doing it.
 It’s as simple as that.
 When we were (much) younger and had only one son, my husband and I would bounce around from one holiday activity to the next because we wanted Christmas to be “special” for our first-born.
-Later, when we had our second and then third sons, it became much more difficult and cost prohibitive to continue these traditions.
+Later, when we had our second and then third sons, it became much more difficult and cost-prohibitive to continue these traditions.
 So, what did we do?
-We simplified our traditions to be more in line with our growing family.
-Now that our children are older (10, 14, & 18), we have settled into the traditions that work for our family, such as:
+We simplified them to be more in line with our growing family.
+Now that our children are older (12, 16, & 20), we have settled into what works for our family, such as:

 - each child picks out a new ornament each year